 Sets of optimizations for both speed and application size are provided with the HelloWorld example in an ant buildfile (build.xml).
 In order to use the buildfile, type ant build-target where build-target is one of the build targets of the example.
-For example, will build the unoptimized HelloWorld example.
-If building for a Windows platform, the command should be used.
-In order to optimize for speed, use the build target HelloWorld\profiled, in order to optimize for application size, use HelloWorld\micro.
+For example, ant HelloWorld will build the unoptimized HelloWorld example.
+If building for a Windows platform, the command ant HelloWorld.exe should be used.
+In order to optimize for speed, use the build target HelloWorld_profiled, in order to optimize for application size, use HelloWorld_micro.
 The following is the list of all build targets available for the HelloWorld example; the optional .exe suffix is for Windows platforms only: